andrewchambers/bupstash/doc/technical_overview.md

 to the hash tree that is being written.

 By default this cache is at `$HOME/.cache/archivist/stat-cache.sqlite3`.
-But users are given the ability to override the stat cache path when they with to optimize cache invalidation.
+But users are given the ability to override the stat cache path when they wish to optimize cache invalidation.

 ## Search and query